k0sukey/TiCameraView/README.md

 ## Changelog
 ### Jun 28
-* new method, toggleTorch / isFrontCamera / isBackCamera / isTorch
+* new methods, toggleTorch / isFrontCamera / isBackCamera / isTorch / hasTorch
+* new methods, startInterval / stopInterval and new event interval for interval timer shooting

 ## License